livepeer/video-nft/README.md

 ### Browser-only

-You can use the entire SDK only from the browser.
-This is useful for hacking and/or demonstrating an idea, but has some security implications.
-Anyone with the proper knowledge will be able to snoop the API key from your code or the network requests and impersonate you in the Livepeer API.
+You can do the entire minting flow from the browser.
+This is the quickest way to get started, but could have some security implications.
+Anyone with the proper knowledge will be able to snoop the API key from your code or network requests and impersonate you in the Livepeer API.

-Being aware of these limitations, you can get started like that anyway.
-You will only need to create a CORS-enabled API key in the Livepeer Video Services dashboard.
+So it is recommended that you use a CORS-enabled API key with restricted access to the API.
 Check the documentation on [getting an API key](https://livepeer.com/docs/guides/start-live-streaming/api-key) for more information.

-The code below shows a simple example how the whole flow would look like from the browser:
+The code below shows a simple example of how the whole flow would look like from the browser:

 ```js